How to Select the Right Eyelet for Plated Hole Repair

 Cross section of PTH repair using an eyelet.

-Even in today's high tech world, there are still thousands of circuit boards being used that were (and are still being) made with through hole technology.
+Even in today's high-tech world, thousands of circuit boards were (and are still being) made with through-hole technology.

-As good as this procedure is, there is one section that may cause even the most experienced repair technician some head scratching; it is how to select the right eyelet.
-I direct you to "eyelet selection criteria" section of the procedure.
+As good as this procedure is, one section may cause even the most experienced repair technician some head scratching; it is how to select the right eyelet.
+I direct you to the "eyelet selection criteria" section of the procedure.

 Eyelet press used to set eyelets.